karifrederiksen/miniml/readme.txt

 # ideas to explore

+* dependency graph
+    * reorder declarations based on the dependency graph
 * odin-style variants
     * the name of the `case` is simplfy the name of whatever it contains.
 Example: type Thing = String | Int | (Int, Int)